Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 4.

 S: The only way you can check my hypothesis that God establishes a separate relation between the parts and himself, the whole, through creation, because he needs to be understood by his parts, is by asking yourself the following questions.
 First, is the hypothesis of the indivisible non-created Being - interpreted as a conscious relation between a whole and its parts - logical, that is, can it be compared with our experience of every living being?
 Or is it more logical to see it as a non-conscious object, or as a sum of endless activity?

-Second, is it logical to have the idea of a need to be understood, common to God and the parts - the only difference being that, as I have said before, in the Being - God already understands the parts, in a one-sided way - that is, from his side - but the parts can't understand either God or each other?
+Second, is it logical to have the idea of a need to be understood, common to God and the parts - the only difference being that, as I have said before, in the Being God already understands the parts, in a one-sided way, that is, from his side; but in the Being the parts can't understand either God or each other?

 Third, is creation starting from God a necessity if God's need is to be satisfied?
 Or is it more logical that God should do it with perfect power, without any need or purpose?
 Or is it more logical to believe that basically there is chaos, so that human creation is necessary?